liamca/keyphrase_extraction_and_summarization_over_custom_content/README.md

 - Determine a set of phrases across all the documents which are stored in a SQLite database
 - Using this set of phrases calculate their BM25 values according to their importance in the overall corpus of content
-- Write the resuting phrases and their BM25 scores to a file called keyphrases.sqlite which will be used as the model for the next step
+- Write the resulting phrases and their BM25 scores to a file called keyphrases.sqlite which will be used as the model for the next step

 ### Analyzing a Document to Extract Key Phrases and Create a Summary